 Comiket is usually a three-day event, but this year, the 96th Comiket was stretched to four days.
 Each day has its own theme and for Comiket 96, the fourth day was decided to focus on music, so it was a no-brainer for us to attend this day.
 We decided to visit the third day too just for fun, therefore, some of the photos below will be of that day.

-Before arriving at the four inverted pyramids, also known as Tokyo Big Sight, we had to line up in the largest queue I ever been participated in.
+Before arriving at the four inverted pyramids, also known as Tokyo Big Sight, we had to line up in the largest queue I ever participated in.

-The entire bridge was filled with a sea of people, going further than the eye can see.
+The entire bridge was filled with a sea of people, going further than what the eye can see.
 Yes, this is a bridge, and you can’t even tell.

 On the day we went, it was estimated that 200,000 people visited.
 When combining all four days, a total of 730,000 people attended the record-breaking Comiket.

 Here’s the view of the bridge before we joined ourselves.
 Even without the people in front of us, it takes 15 minutes to get to the venue from here, you can imagine how long the queue was.